Holidoit Logo

 Riva del Garda

-The only town on our list to be located on the Trentino side of Benaco, Riva del Garda is situated on the northern tip of the lake, not far from the Brenta Dolomites.
-The beautiful village has its center in Piazza 3 Novembre, where you can admire the famous Apponale Tower and the Town Hall and Praetorian buildings.
+The only resort on our list to be on the Trentino side of Benaco, Riva del Garda è located on the northern tip of the lake, not far from the Brenta Dolomites.
+The beautiful village has its center in Piazza 3 Novembre where you can admire the famous Apponale Tower and the Town Hall and Pretorio buildings.

 Night view of Riva del Garda